 The ATA estimates the transportation industry is currently short 48,000 truck drivers.
 This shortage is expected to grow to 239,000 by 2022.
 The truck capacity crunch is caused by the significant lack of drivers.
 Since there is much less trailer space to go around, shippers must compete to secure capacity.
 A company that has optimized transportation processes will be a preferred shipper and have an easier time finding capacity because carriers will want to work with someone who boosts their efficiency.
 Optimized transportation processes allow for short dwell-times and long tender lead times.
 Access to trucking capacity will lower logistics costs in the coming years.
 Additionally, it will continue to provide a faster and more reliable service for customers.

 The processes in between procurement and shipping can be long and complicated, but out of all of these processes, transportation is the one where a company has direct contact with a customer.
-The point of delivery reflects the competency of the entire organization – if a company is constantly delivering products late, the customer will have a very negative view of this company and will likely not use their services again.
-Last mile logistics, the last stretch before delivery, is complex, costly, and it is often this part of the delivery that causes disruptions and delays.
+The point of delivery reflects the competency of the entire organization – if a company is constantly delivering products late, the customer will develop a very negative perception of this company and will likely not use their services again.
+Last-mile logistics, the last stretch before delivery, is complex, costly, and is often the part of the delivery that causes disruptions and delays.